 What is Manometry?

 Manometry, which is also referred to as esophageal manometry, is a test that measures the pressures and patterns of muscle contractions in your esophagus.
 This outpatient test ultimately determines if your esophagus is working correctly.
 The test analyzes everything from movement to pressure.
 Abnormalities in the contractions and strength of the muscle or the sphincter at the lower end of the esophagus can result in pain, heartburn, and difficulty swallowing.
 An esophageal manometry helps diagnose the various conditions that can cause these undesirable symptoms.

 Why is There a Need To Perform Manometry Measures?

 If you’re experiencing difficulty swallowing, pain when swallowing, frequent or severe heartburn, regurgitation, or chest pain, you might benefit from a manometry test.
 This test is typically recommended to patients with the mentioned symptoms, as they might be related to an esophageal disorder.
 An esophageal manometry will be performed after other tests – such as x-rays or upper endoscopies – rule out a narrowing or blockage of the esophagus.
 Manometry measures can also help to diagnose diffuse esophageal spasm, achalasia, and scleroderma.

 What To Expect During Testing

-A healthcare professional will apply a cream to numb the inside of your nostrils.
-Then a thin, flexible, lubricated tube will be passed through your nose and advanced into your stomach while you swallow sips of water.
-Mild, brief gagging may occur while the tube is passed through the throat.
-When the tube is in position, you will be sitting upright or lying on your back.
+A healthcare professional from Centers for Gastroenterology will apply a numbing cream to numb the inside of your nostrils.
+Next, a thin, flexible, and lubricated tube will move through your nose and advance into your stomach.
+During this, you will swallow sips of water.
+It is possible for mild or brief gagging to occur while the tube is traveling through the throat.
+Once the tube is in position, it will be connected to a computer will you are either sitting upright or lying on your back.

 References: ASGE, American Society of Gastrointestinal Endoscopy